 Since a person would have to take a massive amount of CBG to experience any negative side effects, it seems unlikely that a person would experience side effects.

 No. Since CBG is non-psychoactive, it will not get you high.
 In fact, CBG counteracts some of the paranoia-inducing effects of THC.
 Without CBG, some strains with high THC concentrations could make one paranoid.

 Yes.
 Since there are no known side effects to this point—and since CBG will not get you high—CBG is safe until proven otherwise.

 CBG bud has much potential to help with conditions ranging from cancer to osteoporosis.
 While it might never reach the level of distribution, like some of its cannabinoid counterparts (i.e.,CBD and THC) simply because it is much less abundant and therefore much more difficult to extract, CBG may indeed prove to be a better option in many cases.

 This optimism is only growing as CBG shows no signs of side effects, potentially making it an exciting and safe alternative to traditional medications like opioids.
 Further human studies are needed to prove CBG’s benefits, but it is well on its way to becoming a more attractive and popular solution.

-If you would like to try CBG for yourself we offer an organic CBG flower named Lavender CBG in our store.
+If you would like to try CBG hemp flower for yourself we offer an organic CBG hemp bud named Lavender CBG in our store.
 Give it your own scientific trial and see how the results turn out for yourself!